Gargoyle-Apps/Picocrypt-NG-PQ/README.md

 **Is Picocrypt NG quantum-secure?**

-Yes, Picocrypt NG is secure against quantum computers.
-All of the cryptography used in Picocrypt NG works off of a private key, and private-key cryptography is considered to be resistant against all current and future developments, including quantum computers.
+Picocrypt NG provides an optional hybrid post-quantum mode based on ML-KEM-768 (Kyber).
+When enabled, a PQ shared secret is combined with the Argon2-derived key to protect against future large-scale quantum adversaries under the KEM hardness assumptions.
+If you do not enable PQ mode, Picocrypt NG continues to use strong classical symmetric cryptography (XChaCha20, Serpent in paranoid mode) which is not affected by Shor’s attack, but key establishment in hybrid mode further mitigates long-term harvest-now-decrypt-later risks.

 # Acknowledgements
 Thank you to the significant contributors on [Open Collective](https://opencollective.com/picocrypt) who helped secure the original Picocrypt project's audit: